calchulus/saint-fame-dao-subgraph/README.md

 ### Querying Aggregated Uniswap Data

-This query fetches aggredated data from all uniswap exchanges, to give a view into how much activity is happening within the whole protocol
+This query fetches aggredated data from all SAINTFAMEdao uniswap exchanges, to give a view into how much activity is happening within the whole protocol

 ```graphql
 {